second-front/data-exercise/README.md

 To build and run: `docker-compose up --build`

-To tunnel into the Neo4j container: `docker exec -it neo4j`
+To tunnel into the Neo4j container: `docker exec -it neo4j bash`

 Once the container starts, you can access the Neo4j Browser via [http://localhost:7474/browser/](http://localhost:7474/browser/)